Weeping Forsythia flowers

 This variety produces abundant yellow flowers, smothering the weeping branches in early spring ahead of the leaves, fades to the background the rest of the year; mounded, with weeping branches that can be trained on an arbor, like a vine

 Weeping Forsythia is bathed in stunning yellow bell-shaped flowers along the branches in early spring before the leaves.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Weeping Forsythia is a multi-stemmed deciduous shrub with a rounded form and gracefully weeping branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.